 The Grand People's Study House

 One of the most prominent structures in Pyongyang looks like an ancient Korean Palace with two gigantic portraits of the previous Kim leaders.
 Often on the television, do we see this building during their military parades and many mass gathering events.
 It is in fact a huge library complex.
 The building is situated in the centre of the city particularly at the Kim Il-Sung Square overlooking the awesome Juche Tower.
 The building is called The Grand People’s Study House.
 It boasts a staggering floor space of 100,000m² and 600 rooms and is able to house 30 million books.
 It has all sorts of facilities that aid the locals to further learn and study during their free time.
 Besides tons of books, the study house has many halls that can accommodate various workshops that range from history to social studies, language to computer software, etc. They have study halls with state-of-the-art desks, a music appreciation room filled with retro boomboxes, computer rooms that allow locals to access the national intranet, and many more.
 A person can look for the online or print catalogues to discover what is in the collection.
-If a borrowed item is late, an official library notification is sent to the offender’s employer, who must encourage his or her employee to immediately return it.
+If a borrowed item is late, an official library notification is sent to the offender’s employer, who must encourage his or her employee to immediately return it, and that’s why they get the best employees for this by using a hiring project manager that manage all the employees in a company.
 According to information scientist, Marc Kosciejew, the Grand People’s Study House – as a representative of all libraries – makes a strong physical and symbolic statement.

 It was an eye-opener for us to visit a few of their education facilities and hands on experienced it ourselves.
 We were very amazed with the people’s attitude towards education.
 The most evident would be our tour guides, Mr. J who was extremely fluent in his English and Mrs. C who was extremely fluent in her Spanish.
 Mrs. C told us that she had never visited Spain or stayed in any Spanish speaking countries, but she could speak exactly like a Spanish person.
 This proves how committed they are in their studies and learning.
 Mr. J also still learns despite being much older.
 Whenever the few of us are speaking and he hears some words that he doesn’t understand, he would quickly jot it down in his notebook and asks us for the definition.
 He learnt quite some slangs from the Australian couple and it was hilarious.
 Below are some of the photos from our experiences during this trip, enjoy.